vtopc/intro-to-go/concurrency/README.md

 - create [worker pool](https://gobyexample.com/worker-pools)
 - etc.

-    The semaphore/errgroup is preferable in most cases, since with the pool there would be hanging workers, that doing nothing and spawning a new goroutine is quite cheap.
+    The semaphore/errgroup is preferable in most cases, since with the worker pool there would be hanging workers, that doing nothing and spawning a new goroutine is quite cheap.

 3. Check that it's possible to stop spawned goroutines, e.g. on service shutdown:
 - use `context.Context` for cancellation